Legal Advice for Compensation Insurance Claims & TPD Payouts

 (Disclaimer – online claim values are a guide.
 For an accurate estimate, please contact us)

-The average TPD payout varies considerably in Australia.
+The average TPD payout amount varies considerably in Australia.
 The average lump sum payout for a TPD benefit in Australia is about $150,000.
 However, there is a significant variation in TPD payout amounts, ranging from $60,000 to $2,000,000.

 Additionally, you may be eligible for multiple claims if you contributed to more than one superannuation fund during your work life.